actris-cloudnet/dataportal/docs/data-upload-v2.md

 I addition to the mandatory fields above, there is one optional field:

-- `appendable`: Setting this to true indicates that the user is going send the same file multiple times, with more data in each submission.
-Used with instruments that append data to a single daily file instead of providing multiple files per day.
-Default is `false`, when a new version of the submitted file is always saved - even if the same filename has been submitted earlier.
+- `allowUpdate`: Setting this to `true` indicates that the same file is going to be sent multiple times.
+Used in the real-time data transfer with instruments that append data to a single daily file instead of providing multiple static files per day.
+New submission must happen within two days after the initial submission and the flag should be `true` also in the subsequent submissions.
+Default is `false`, when a new version of the file is saved regardless of filename.
+**Do not set this flag if your file is complete and you only submit it once!**

 Example JSON for uploading a file named `201030_020000_P06_ZEN.LV1`: